Worle History Society

 Oak Cottage - Ebdon Road

-Grade 2 listed building (known as Magnolia and Oak Lee Cottages.
+Grade 2 listed building (known as Magnolia and Oak Lee Cottages).

 Once home to the actor Tony Britton`s parents.
+It has been a Holiday Cottage and Tea Rooms.

 The Very Old Vicarage